Skip to content

 Possessing things consume us very quickly if we are not aware of their nature.

 In reality, happiness is peace with whatever we have.
+It does not mean we should stop our growth, it means we broaden our mental space.

+We must know the difference between ‘have’ and ‘want’.
 This ‘have’ ridiculously becomes ‘want’ if we don’t practice peace in our lives.

 Few days ago he called me and shared the good news that a doctor in Memorial Sloan Kettering Cancer Center in New York City identified his mother’s disease.